Jaimitran28/EcoSort_V2/README.md

 ```bash
 uvicorn app:app --reload
 ```
-App will be available at: `localhost:8000` and `http://127.0.0.1:8000` To use the live camera and mic features it is recommended to run the app in `localhost:8000`
+App will be available at:`http://127.0.0.1:8000`
+To use the live camera and mic features allow camera and microphone in page settings

 ---